-1. The first step in seeking the Bachelor of Divinity degree is to make formal application for candidacy through the Registrar.
+1. The first step in seeking the Bachelor of Divinity degree is to make formal application for candidacy through the Dean of Admissions and Records.
 A special form is supplied to the applicant upon request.

-2. Application for candidacy must be completed no later than the end of the third quarter preceding the completion of graduation requirements.
+2. Application for candidacy must be completed at least six months before the degree is to be granted.
 Application beyond this point subjects the applicant to additional requirements as determined by the Board of Admissions.